YMakushenko/visualization/02_activities/assignments/assignment_4.md

     - writing and documenting the code in Jupyter Notebook, which can be shared and executed in any environment with the required libraries installed.
     - including installation commands for necessary libraries to facilitate setting up the environment.
     If the tool was not reproducible, it would significantly impact the usability and reliability of the visualization, making it difficult for others to verify or build upon my work.

+    2. To ensure reproducibility, I used Power BI, which allows for the visualization to be recreated using the same dataset and steps.
+If Power BI weren't reproducible, it'd impact the ability to verify and build upon the analysis.

     > How did you ensure that your data visualization is accessible?
     1. Using clear and distinguishable colors for markers to aid in quick identification.
     Adding tooltips and pop-ups on the map markers to provide additional information about each child care center.
     Ensuring the map is interactive and can be zoomed and panned for better visibility and user experience.

+    2. I used apropriate colors and included labels and a legend to ensure the visualization is accessible to people with visual impairments.
+The chart is designed to be clear and easy to interpret, with explanatory text for different space types and subsidy status.

     > Who are the individuals and communities who might be impacted by your visualization?
     1. The individuals and communities impacted by this visualization are:
-    - parents looking for child care options in Toronto.
+    - parents looking for child care options in Toronto
-    - policymakers and local government officials who plan and allocate resources for child care services.
+    - policymakers and local government officials who plan and allocate resources for child care services
-    - community organizations that advocate for improved child care services and accessibility.
+    - community organizations that advocate for improved child care services and accessibility

+    2. The individuals and communities impacted by this visualization are:
+    - parents looking for child care
+    - policymakers making decisions about funding and resource allocation
+    - and child care providers looking to understand the competitive landscape

     > How did you choose which features of your chosen dataset to include or exclude from your visualization?
     1. I included features that are most relevant to the intended audience: